Home

 Am I able to get the full in-course scholarship by completing summer courses?

-Qualified students who have had their scholarships prorated will be eligible to increase their scholarship award (to a maximum of 100%) if they complete further credit hours in a Summer session with a minimum GPA of 3.7, increasing the total number of credits completed within a calendar year (September 1-August 31).
-Reassessment will take into account all courses taken within the September to August period.
+Qualified students who have had their scholarships prorated will be eligible to increase their scholarship award (to a maximum of 100%) if they complete further credit hours in a summer session with a minimum GPA of 3.7, increasing the total number of credits completed within a calendar year (September 1-August 31).
+Reassessment will consider all courses taken within the September to August period.
 The deadline for reassessing prorated scholarships is the last day to add courses in September.

 Can I study abroad or take a leave of absence while receiving an in-course scholarship?